 Happy Digital Citizenship Week!
-Celebrated during the third week of October every year, this is a great opportunity to teach students important skills for navigating the Internet in both safe and smart ways!
+Held during the third week of October by the nonprofit Common Sense Media, this event is a great opportunity to teach students how to navigate the Internet in safe and smart ways!

-Most schools have computer labs for teaching mouse and keyboard skills, but do you know how to teach your kids about digital citizenship?
+Most schools teach students mouse and keyboard skills, but do you know how to teach them about digital citizenship?
 The International Society of Technology in Education (ISTE) has compiled a list of nine elements of digital citizenship for students:

 - Digital Access